Forest Guardians - Strengthening Technical and Institutional Capacities of Indigenous Peoples for Forest Protection in Brazil

 State of implementation/results

-• An opening event was held on November 28, 2024 to kick off the new initiative “Strengthening Indigenous Peoples in Brazil”, composed of the projects “Forest Guardians” (commissioned by the German Federal Foreign Office (Auswärtiges Amt, AA) under the International Climate Initiative - IKI) and “Indigenous Rights and Territories” (commissioned by the Federal Ministry for Economic Cooperation and Development (Bundesministerium für Wirtschaftliche Zusammenarbeit und Entwicklung, BMZ)).
-Representatives from the Brazilian Ministry of Indigenous Peoples (Ministério dos Povos Indígenas, MPI), the National Foundation for Indigenous Peoples (Fundação Nacional do Índio, FUNAI), indigenous umbrella organizations and other partner institutions highlighted the importance of these two complementary projects, strengthening indigenous rights and territories at national and local scale.
+• 11/24: Opening event to kick off the new initiative “Strengthening Indigenous Peoples in Brazil”, composed of the projects “Forest Guardians” (commissioned by the German Federal Foreign Office (Auswärtiges Amt, AA) under the International Climate Initiative - IKI) and “Indigenous Rights and Territories” (commissioned by the Federal Ministry for Economic Cooperation and Development (Bundesministerium für Wirtschaftliche Zusammenarbeit und Entwicklung, BMZ).

 Latest Update: